 Mark A. Hager

-(PhD 1999) is associate professor of philanthropic studies in the Arizona State University (ASU) School of Community Resources & Development.
-Dr. Hager is past director in the ASU Lodestar Center for Philanthropy & Nonprofit Innovation, and still blogs there.
+(PhD 1999) is an associate professor of philanthropic studies at the Arizona State University (ASU) School of Community Resources & Development.
+Dr. Hager is a past director in the ASU Lodestar Center for Philanthropy & Nonprofit Innovation, and still blogs there.
 His research interests include the scope and dimensions of the nonprofit sector, the financial operations of and reporting by nonprofit organizations, and volunteerism and volunteer management.
-He is past research director at Americans for the Arts (Washington, DC), past senior research associate at the Urban Institute (Washington, DC), and past director of the Center for Community Business Research at the University of Texas at San Antonio.
+He is a past research director at Americans for the Arts (Washington, DC), a past senior research associate at the Urban Institute (Washington, DC), and past director of the Center for Community Business Research at the University of Texas at San Antonio.

 Peter Mandel Hall

-(PhD 1963) is currently affiliate professor of sociology at Colorado State University, and professor emeritus of sociology and education at the University of Missouri.
+(PhD 1963) is currently an affiliate professor of sociology at Colorado State University, and professor emeritus of sociology and education at the University of Missouri.
 He has recently co-edited with Tom R. Burns (Uppsala) the first book on meta-power to be published (The Meta-Power Paradigm, Peter Lang, 2013).
 The focus of his work has been power, politics, policy, social organization, inequality, and educational restructuring.
 His current work applies the sociology of space and time to environmental issues.
 He is a past president of the Midwest Sociological Society which currently hosts an annual lecture in his name at their meetings.
-He has also served as president of the Society for the Study of Symbolic Interaction and has received the George Herbert Mead award for career contributions from the Society.
+He has also served as president of the Society for the Study of Symbolic Interaction and has received the George Herbert Mead Award for career contributions from the Society.
 He still teaches but also bikes and hikes in Colorado’s Front Range.

 Margaret A Holmes

-(PhD 2005) is senior research analyst at the Government Accountability Office (GAO).
+(PhD 2005) is a senior research analyst at the Government Accountability Office (GAO).
 The GAO does research for Congress, as part of the Legislative Branch, and employs around 3,000 people.
 The work covers all the federal agencies, and 80-90% of its reports stem from congressional requests.
 Dr. Holmes has worked on projects concerning federal programs having to do with worker development (welfare, job training, job assistance) and worker protection (workplace safety and health laws, worker protection, etc.).

 Monica Kirkpatrick Johnson